dsebastien/softwareArchitectureNotes/event-driven.md

   * take advantage of event sourcing \(i.e., reapply event history / snapshots\) to put back disconnected/offline clients to an up-to-date / correct state
 * event mediation

-## Design idea for a platform using Event Sourcing
+## Design ideas \(WIP\)

-Goal: design a highly available, horizontally scalable with loose coupling between the components.
+Goal: design a highly available, horizontally scalable system with loose coupling between its components.

 MUST: leverage functional reactive programming \(FRP\).
 Java/Kotin: Reactor, JS/TS: RxJS...

 ### Components

-#### Back-end
+#### Back-end platform

-Microservice architecture with at least the following components:
+Micro-service architecture with at least the following components:

 * a platform-wide \(i.e., global\) highly available message broker _with_ streaming support \(e.g., Kafka\)
   * all relevant platform events transit through it

-* 1-n microservices
-  * bounded context \(e.g., payments subsystem, user profile subsystem, ...\)
-* a "server event mediator" embedded in each microservice
-  * dispatches events within the microservice for consumption/reaction
-* a "server event publisher" embedded in each microservice
+* a platform-wide "client gateway"
+  * all clients interact with it: queries, mutations, subscriptions
+  * exposes REST/GraphQL APIs
+  * generates commands for the platform to consume
+    * sent to a specific topic: "commands"
+  * handles subscriptions \(e.g., client interested in X\), generates subscription commands
+    * sent to a specific topic: "subscriptions"
-  * publishes events to the message broker
+    * returns the subscription information to the client
+* a platform-wide "subscription manager"
+  * listens to "subscriptions" topic
+  * creates subscriptions for specific pieces of data and pushes data as it becomes available to all interested clients
-* a platform-wide "back-end event mediator"
+* * a platform-wide "back-end event mediator"
   * responsible for orchestration between event publishers and subscribers

 * a platform-wide "back-end event manager"
   * responsible for long-term storage \(event sourcing and creation & management of snapshots\)
+* 1  -n micro-services
+  * one per bounded context \(e.g., payments subsystem, user profile subsystem, ...\)
+  * a "server event mediator" embedded in each micro-service
+    * dispatches events within the micro-service for consumption/reaction
+  * a "server event publisher" embedded in each micro-service
+    * publishes events to the message broker
+* chaos monkey microservice
+  * killer in the house
+  * spawn at random times and kill stuff on the platform

 Easy to add analytics